 Ever slaved over a bolognese for your whole family, watched your child refuse it point blank but then suck dry an Ella’s Kitchen pouch of the same stuff?
 Yup.
 It doesn’t make sense does it?
 And at nearly £2 a pouch, it’s not cheap either.

 Well, it’s not about what’s in the pouch.
 It’s about the familiarity.
 So don’t battle with them.
 Instead, CHEAT.
-You can order empty reusable food pouches from My Pouch at the price of £6.99 for 10 and the great thing is they’re easy to fill, as well as dishwasher and freezer safe.
+You can order empty reusable food pouches from The Small Human Company and the great thing is they’re easy to fill, as well as dishwasher and freezer safe.

 So, make that bolognese, or curry, or soup, or whatever the rest of the family is eating, and pop some in a pouch for your little one to enjoy it too.